brandonvfx/mow/README.md

 ## Overview

-**Mow** allows for you to turn python function into command line tool.
+**Mow** allows for you to turn python functions into command line tools.
 It is based on ideas from Rake.

 ## Mowfiles